Welcome to the eBay Features Guide

 For more specific information about eBay's APIs, see the API References.
 Each set of API-specific reference pages includes a guide to making a call, tutorials, release notes, a Users Guide and a Call Reference.
 You can find links to all of the API References at the Documentation & Tools Center on the eBay Developers Program site.

 eBay Developers Program Documentation & Tools

-This documentation is updated for each release (see The eBay Developers Program Release Cycle).
+Features Guide documentation is updated for most releases (see The eBay Developers Program Release Cycle).
 The release number for each API appears in the release notes and at the top of each page of the API's Call Reference.

 Note: Throughout the eBay API documentation, you will occasionally encounter links that target pages you can see only if you're signed in to a particular eBay environment or site.
 If you're not signed in or you don't have an account on that site, you'll often be automatically redirected to a higher level page from which you can navigate to the appropriate signin page.
 Once signed in, the same links will now take you to the correct page.
 For more information, see About eBay Login Credentials.